marcdegraef/MagneticPointGroups/README.md

 Note that a complete build of all the stills and movies can easily take a full day, so you should run it as follows (in a bash shell):

-bash> ./makeall  BUILD_FOLDER  NTHREADS
+bash> ./makeall

-where BUILD_FOLDER is the full path to a folder where you want all the renderings to be stored, and NTHREADS is the number of threads you want to allocate to the PoVray program for rendering; if you select a number larger than the number of available threads, it will be reset to the maximum available.
 Then go have some coffee...
 When the whole thing is complete, you should have a number of tar-ball files (*.tar.gz) in the BUILD_FOLDER, containing all the rendered images and movies.
 You can also send the command to the background using nohup and &, or run it inside the *screen* program; check the web for information on how to do that.

 ## Output types
 The scripts generate a number of different representations for the 122 magnetic point groups: